jamesshore/quixote/docs/QElement.md

 * The `display` property
 * The `clip` property
 * The `overflow` property (anything outside of an element's visible area is considered non-rendered, even if you can use the element's scrollbars to scroll to it)

+Note that an element can be rendered, but still be invisible to the user—for example, if it's composed entirely of transparent pixels, or if the `visibility: hidden` property is set, or some other reason.

 * `rendered (`[`ElementRendered`](ElementRendered.md)`)` Whether any part of the element is rendered.
 * `rendered.top (`[`PositionDescriptor`](PositionDescriptor.md)`)` Top edge of the rendered part of the element.